quicwg/quic-v2/draft-ietf-quic-v2.md

 This section shows examples of packet protection so that implementations can be verified incrementally.
 Samples of Initial packets from both the client and server plus a Retry packet are defined.
-These packets use an 8-byte client- chosen Destination Connection ID of 0x8394c8f03e515708.
+These packets use an 8-byte client-chosen Destination Connection ID of 0x8394c8f03e515708.
 Some intermediate values are included.
 All values are shown in hexadecimal.

 ## Keys